mincong-h/mincong-h.github.io/_posts/2020-11-08-google-error-prone.md

 tags:              [java, javac, maven]
 comments:          true
 excerpt:           >
-    Introdution to Google Error-Prone in Maven, which argments the compiler's type analysis and catches more mistakes at compile time!
+    Introdution to Google Error-Prone in Maven, which augments the compiler's type analysis and catches more mistakes at compile time!
 image:             /assets/bg-coffee-983955_1280.jpg
 cover:             /assets/bg-coffee-983955_1280.jpg